google/go-cloud/internal/docs/pubsub/design.md

     }()
 }

-// SubscriberOptions contains configuration for Subscribers. type SubscriberOptions struct {
+// SubscriptionOptions contains configuration for Subscriptions. type SubscriptionOptions struct {
     // AckWait tells the max duration to wait before sending the next batch
     // of acknowledgements back to the server.
     AckWait     time.Duration